chilcano/service-mesh-workshop/labs/00-k8s/eks/README.md

 ## 4. Implementing a Secure Service Mesh (Secure Data Plane and Control Plane)

 We are going to implement a Secure Data Plane by using Envoy Proxy (https://www.envoyproxy.io) sitting in front of each App Container and being deployed as a Sidecar Container.
-We can do this process if we have few App Containers, but if we have several App Containers continuously retiring and redeploying we should use a framework like Istio (https://istio.io).
+We can do this process if we have few App Containers, but if we have several App Containers continuously retiring and redeploying them we should use a framework like Istio (https://istio.io).

-Additionally, Istio provides extra tools to manage all ecosystem, new primitives and the security of course:
+Istio provides extra capabilities to manage all ecosystem, the API/Microservices based on Containers primitives and the security of course.
+In other words, Istio provides:
+- Uniform Observability
+- Operational Agility
+- Policy Driven Security

+With Istio we can implement:

 * Registry and Discovery
 * L7 Traffic Management (L7 Segmentation, Ingress, Egress, Throttling, etc.)
 * Observability (Metrics, Logs, Stats, Tracing, Correlation, ....) in real-time.